genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 This documentation provides detailed information on the available endpoints and how to interact with them.

-If you want to change parameters configuration use the [Search Index Profile](../SearchIndexProfile.md) section.
+If you want to manage settings associated with your search profile (ex. k, model, historyCount), use the [Search Index Profile](../SearchIndexProfile.md) section.

 Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.